gmc-code/PC-Python/docs/python_files/text_files.rst

 | If the file doesn't exist, it creates it.

 | In the code below, the file is first opened in "w" mode to clear it and write to it.
-| Then the file is opened in "a" mdoe to add text to the end of it.
+| Then the file is opened in "a" mode to add text to the end of it.
 | "\n" add a line ending to put the second text on a next line.